 Research guides can help point you to the best resources to start your research.
 They are built by library staff, tailored to specific programs and courses at Sheridan, and available 24/7.
 Plus, find research guides on citing your sources, using sources, choosing a topic, and more!

-Liaison Librarians are available during library service hours for more in-depth research topics.
-Book a half hour consultation with the librarian for your faculty.
+Liaison Librarians are available during library service hours for more in-depth support.
+Book a half hour appointment with the librarian for your faculty.